Dimers on Riemann surfaces and compactified free field: T-embeddings on the full plane and local kernels

 We now construct the discrete Cauchy kernel in an infinite cone.
 We need to adapt our notation.
-Let $G$ be a Temperley isoradial full-plane graph, $G^\ast$ be embedded by circumcenters, and arbitrary origami square root function $\eta$ be fixed.
+Let $G$ be a Temperleyan isoradial full-plane graph, $G^\ast$ be embedded by circumcenters of faces of $G$.
+Recall that the latter embedding is a t-embedding of $G^\ast$, let an arbitrary origami square root function $\eta$ on this t-embedding be fixed.
 Assume that $0\in \CC$ is a vertex of $G^\ast$.
-Denote by $\Cc$ the plane $\CC$ equipped with the metric $|d(z^2)|^2$, that is, $\Cc$ is an infinite cone with conical angle $4\pi$.
+Denote by $\Cc$ the plane $\CC$ equipped with the metric $|d(z^2)|^2$, that is, $\Cc$ is an infinite cone with cone angle $4\pi$.
 Let $\Tt: \Cc\to \CC$ be the mapping given by